Last updated on July 22nd, 2018

 The World Wrestling Entertainment

-Fans of the WWE will perhaps be interested to know how CIC treats their favourite wrestlers.
-The CIC website states:
+Fans of the WWE will perhaps be interested to know how IRCC treats their favourite wrestlers.
+The IRCC website states:

 World Wrestling Entertainment